Zog I: Political legacy

 During World War II, three resistance groups were operating in Albania: the nationalists, the royalists and the communists.
 Some of the Albanian establishment opted for collaboration.
 The communist partisans refused to co-operate with the other resistance groups and eventually took control of the country.
 They were able to defeat the Nazi remnants and had full control of Albania in November 1944.

 Zog attempted to reclaim his throne after the war.
-However, when the new Communist-dominated government seized power, one of its first acts was to ban Zog from ever returning to Albania.
+However, when the communist government, successful in its partisan movement, seized power, one of its first acts was to ban Zog from ever returning to Albania.
 It formally deposed him in 1946.

 In 1952, his representatives met with the representatives of the Yugoslavian government over possible collaboration.

 Sponsored by MI6 and the CIA, some forces loyal to Zog attempted to mount infiltrations into the country, but most were ambushed due to intelligence sent to the Soviet Union by spy Kim Philby.